NamVr/DiscordBot-Template/README.md

 - This template comes with a dynamic button interaction handler to receive and process button interactions.
 - Buttons can be classified in two category folders.

+#### • **[NEW] Dynamic Modals Interaction Handler:**

+- Easily handle incoming modal submittions using the template handler!
+- Modals can be categorized in different folders.

 #### • **[NEW] Dynamic Context Menu Handler:**

 - All new addition to discord API is context menus!
 You can right click a user or message -> Apps to find these options!